laravel/spark-next-docs/2.x/spark-stripe/upgrade.md

 ### Stripe API Version

-The default Stripe API version for Cashier 13.x will be `2020-08-27`.
-If this is the latest Stripe API version at the time that you're upgrading to this Cashier version then it's also recommended that you upgrade your own Stripe API version settings [in your Stripe dashboard](https://dashboard.stripe.com/developers) to this version after deploying the Cashier upgrade.
-If this is no longer the latest Stripe API version, we recommend you do not modify your Stripe API version settings.
+The default Stripe API version for Cashier 13.x is `2020-08-27`.

 If you use the Stripe SDK directly, make sure to properly test your integration after updating.

-#### Upgrading Your Webhook
+#### Upgrading Your Stripe Webhook

-You should ensure your webhook operates on the same API version as Cashier.
+You should ensure your Stripe webhook operates on the same API version as Spark's underlying API version used by Cashier.
 To do so, you may use the `cashier:webhook` command from your production environment to create a new webhook that matches Cashier's Stripe API version:

 ```bash
 php artisan cashier:webhook --disabled